joe7575/techage/manuals/manual_ta4_EN.md

 ### TA4 Reactor

 Part of the chemical reactor.
+The reactor has a inventory for the catalyst items (for cracking and hydrogenation recipes).

 [ta4_reactor|image]